Beraliv/beraliv.dev/packages/blog2/src/content/2023-12-21-story-of-unknown-low-tier-device-and-its-mse-issues-lvt-notes.md

 ### Effectiveness

-Then I've found out different issues that were mitigated with the different solutions.
-But to be able to compare each of them, I needed to understand how to measure the effectiveness.
+Each issue can be solved differently.
+While one solution can be effective and another one can be not as effective as first one, effectiveness has to be measured to understand what solution to choose.
 I've decided to use pass rate of one functional test which was run 100 times.

-The test had a particular structure:
+The functional test had a particular structure:

 1. Create player
 1. Load content